stackbit-projects/clarity-2b21a/src/pages/index.md

     type: section_features
     background: gray
     title: Features
-    subtitle: 'At it''s core, Clarity '
+    subtitle: 'At it''s core, Clarity is '
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png